nhasnat288/nhasnat288.github.io/_pages/project-soil-stabilization-lime.md

 ## My Contributions

-- Designed and conducted the full experimental programme: Atterberg limits, modified Proctor compaction, unconfined compressive strength, and SEM characterisation across all treatment combinations
+- Ran the experimental programme across the treatment combinations: Atterberg limits, modified Proctor compaction, unconfined compressive strength, and SEM sample preparation.
-- Developed the three-stage sequential optimisation methodology targeting plasticity index minimisation at each stage
-- Performed all data analysis, interpretation of compaction–strength trade-offs, and SEM-based microstructural assessment
+- Worked out the optimum additive proportions stage by stage, holding each previous optimum fixed.
+- Examined the fabric change under SEM and interpreted the compaction–strength trade-off.
+- Contributed to the manuscript.

 ---

 ## Publications

-1. **Hasnat, N.** (2026).
-"Ternary Stabilisation of Silty Subsoil Using Lime, Rice Husk Ash, and Eggshell Powder." *(Manuscript in Preparation)*
+1. Islam, S., Chowdhury, A. S., **Hasnat, N.**, Islam, J., Munna, G. M., Jarin, S., & Ufran, S. "Stabilization of Silty Soil Using a Blend of Lime, Rice Husk Ash, and Eggshell Powder."
+Under review, *Results in Materials*.